outkine/cps/blackjack/SuperReflection.md

 * I correctly predicted the need for a `Hand` class, but it turned out much larger than I thought.
 One specific difference is the need for states: very often in the `Dealer` class I had to find out what state the player or dealer is in, and the `Hand` class is perfect for this.
 In fact, I even made a separate enum (`HandState`) to hold the busted-or-not state.
 * My UML `Dealer` class was empty, but in reality it houses most of the logic.
 The `startRound` method is the largest in the entire project, just because the logic of what happens in a round is the most complicated.
 * My `Card` class had the right private properties, but I ended up adding a bunch of static properties.
 Those are the lists of all possible card states, such as ranks and suits, and the value of each rank.
 Although these are used primarily in other classes, the `Card` class nonetheless felt like the most natural place to put them.
 * I wasn't sure about how the `Shoe` worked, which is why my UML gave it a list of decks.
-The final version install concatenates all of those into one big `Card` list.
+The final version instead concatenates all of those into one big `Card` list.
 * Lastly, I didn't anticipate the need for one important superclass: `CardCollection`.
 It turns out that the `Deck` and `Shoe` classes are ultimately really similar, and so instead of putting logic that deals with card collections in both, I elevated it into that superclass.